ledbettj/systemd-journal/README.md

 In ArchLinux, this patch is applied in systemd-libs 245.6-2.

+### I don't get any output when reading from/into a container!

+The most likely cause of this is a version mismatch between `libsystemd` on the host and in the container, where the older version does not support features used by the newer version.
+If you run `journalctl` you might see:

+> Journal file ... uses an unsupported feature, ignoring file.

+Sadly, this error case is not exposed via the `libsystemd` API so this gem does not know when this happens.
+There are two potential workarounds:

+* Ensure that the version of `libsystemd` are compatible across host/container
+* Disable the features that are not supported by the older version to cause the newer version to emit compatible journal files.

 ## Issues?

 This gem has been tested primarily on MRI and Arch Linux running systemd version